Plaza Colón (San Juan): History

 View of Santiago Square in 1892.

 The area was originally considered an important transportation and social center in San Juan.
 The Tapia Theater was built around this time and inaugurated in 1832.
 The Christopher Columbus statue was first erected in the area in 1893 to celebrate the 400th anniversary of the European "discovery" of Puerto Rico.
 The statue of Juan Ponce de Leon that used to be located in the center of the square was moved to Plaza San Jose (next to San Jose Church).
 Before its construction in 1897, the plaza used to be the eastern end of the defensive wall system that surrounded San Juan.
 It used to be the location of one of the main city gates, Santiago Gate (Spanish: Puerta de Santiago).
 This section of the wall was torn down in the May of 1897 as it was deemed unnecessary and it was considered an obstacle to San Juan's economic growth as the walled district was isolated from the rest of the modern city.
 The statue of Columbus atop its column at the center of the square caused people to start referring to the plaza as Plaza Colón rather than Plaza Santiago.
-The square today is paved with marble tiles and lightened by adorned lamp posts which were installed during the revitalization of the area in the latter half of the 20th century.
+The square today is paved with marble tiles and lighted by adorned lamp posts which were installed during the revitalization of the area in the latter half of the 20th century.